DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Act II Summary.md

 ### Neyavr 6
 The players set off for the village of Krezk in [[Arc I - The Walls of Krezk]].
 After receiving Baron Krezkov's quest, the players travel south to the ruins of Berez, where the witch Baba Lysaga scries on Ilya Krezkov in exchange for Baron Krezkov's gift.

 The players then return to Krezk and ascent to the Abbey of Saint Markovia, where they meet the Abbot.
-The Abbot heals their cackle fever in exchange for a promise to undertake ***Arc N: Something Borrowed.*** The players are informed that their foretold ally in ***Arc M: Strahd's Enemy***, Ezmerelda d'Avenir, will return to the Abbey in two days.
+The Abbot heals their cackle fever, asking for no payment.
+The players are informed that their foretold ally in [[Arc K - The Fallen Abbey]], Ezmerelda d'Avenir, will return to the Abbey in two days.
 ### Neyavr 7
 The players return to Vallaki and find that Ireena has been kidnapped by Izek Strazni in [[Arc G - The Strazni Siblings]].
 The players gain entry to the Baron's mansion with Victor's help and do battle with Izek in the corridors of the manor.